EstevesX10/Pong-Game/README.md

 This Project is mainly divided into 2 seperate parts:

 1. Trainning of the NEAT Algorithm [Genetic Algorithm]
-2. Main Application that allows the User to play against the trained AI
+2. Main Application which allows the User to adventure himself inside this Arcade Game

 ### Train AI